 |No Multicasting||Multicasting (Pre-recorded only)||Multicasting (Pre-recorded & Real-time)||Multicasting (Pre-recorded & Real-time)|

 |5 min max / recorded stream||15 min max / recorded stream||1 hr max / recorded stream||8 hrs max / recorded stream|

 |1 Social account||3 Social accounts||25 Social accounts||50 Social accounts|

 |5 GB max file size||5 GB max file size||Unlimited file size||Unlimited file size|

 Best suited for those live streamers that like to really engage with their viewers with recorded 180º and 360º videos.
-While it’s designed to market towards businesses that use live streaming, the best thing is anyone can use it.
+While it’s designed to market to businesses that use live streaming, the best thing is anyone can use it.

 The Best Free Streaming Software.

 StreamYard is a very simple and easy-to-use streaming platform.
-It is like a no-frills service, in that, there are no plugins, no software to download, and works straight from your browser.
+It is like a no-frills service in that there are no plugins, no software to download, and works straight from your browser.